Addressing Sexual Harassment From Patients or Third Parties

 Question

-How can my healthcare organization address issues related to sexual harassment and inappropriate behavior by patients or their family members?
+How can healthcare organizations address sexual harassment and inappropriate behavior from patients, their family members, or others?

 Answer

-Complicating this serious issue is the unique dynamic between patients and healthcare providers, particularly in situations in which (a) providers are legally or ethically obligated to provide treatment, or (b) patients’ inappropriate behaviors reflect a medical condition, such as dementia or a psychotic episode.3 To navigate this complex dilemma, healthcare organizations should proactively plan for harassment scenarios.
-Consider the following strategies:
+Complicating this serious issue is the unique dynamic between patients and healthcare providers, particularly in situations in which (a) providers are legally or ethically obligated to provide treatment, or (b) patients’ inappropriate behaviors reflect a medical condition, such as dementia or a psychotic episode.3 To navigate this complex dilemma, healthcare organizations should proactively plan for harassment scenarios and consider implementing the following strategies:

-• Support a culture of safety and well-being that encourages individuals to report all instances of harassment they experience or witness.
-Make employees aware that their safety is a top priority.
+- Support a culture of safety and well-being that encourages individuals to report all instances of harassment they experience or witness, and make sure they have an option to report anonymously.
+A strong emphasis on reporting will demonstrate to employees that their safety is a top priority for the organization.

-• Empower healthcare providers and other staff members to say ”no” and voice their discomfort if patients or other third parties act inappropriately.
+- Empower healthcare providers and other staff members to say ”no” and voice their discomfort if patients or other third parties act inappropriately.
+Encourage them to leave the situation if they feel physically unsafe.

-• Develop incident response procedures for handling reports of sexual harassment, and ensure employees understand the process for reporting incidents.
-Incident procedures might include:
+- Develop incident response procedures for handling reports of sexual harassment, and ensure employees understand the process for reporting incidents.
+Incident response procedures might include:

-• Having a designated individual talk with the patient or third party about his/her behavior or actions.
+- Having a designated individual talk with the patient or third party about their behavior or actions.

-• Reassigning the patient to other providers or staff members (e.g., reassigning a male patient to a male nurse if a female nurse is being harassed).
+- Reassigning the patient to other providers or staff members (e.g., reassigning a male patient to a male nurse if the patient is harassing a female nurse).

-• Contacting law enforcement in cases resulting in physical or sexual assault or other criminal activity (e.g., stalking).
+- Contacting law enforcement in cases that involve threats of violence or that result in physical or sexual assault or other criminal activity (e.g., stalking).

-• Educate all employees about the organization’s zero-tolerance policy for all forms of discrimination and harassment.
-Emphasize the expectation that employees will report harassment they experience or witness immediately.
+- Educate all employees about the organization’s zero-tolerance policy for all forms of discrimination and harassment.
+Emphasize the expectation that employees will immediately report harassment that they experience or witness.

 Resources